How Well Are State-Dependent Local Projections Capturing Nonlinearities?: Empirical Application

 To assess higher-order effects, we compare the scaled impulse response for different values of $k$.
-Substituting (\ref{eq:emp.IRF}), we can further calculate the scaled responses as $ \theta_{h1} \delta + \theta_{h2}^{\prime}\, z \delta + \theta_{h3}\, \delta^2/k.$ If the IRF is linear in the shock size $\delta$, i.e., $\theta_{h3}=0$, these scaled responses should coincide across $k$.
-If the IRF is nonlinear in $\delta$, i.e., $\theta_{h3}\neq 0$, the scaled impulse responses should differ, and the larger the higher-order effects, the greater the divergence across $k$.
-Figure~\ref{fig:irf.high.order} plots the scaled impulse response estimates where the state variables are fixed at their steady-state values $z_{ss}=(0,0).$ Differences across $k$ are present but generally modest: although the quadratic term is statistically significant at many horizons (see the Online Appendix), the contribution of second-order term $\theta_{h3}\delta^2$ is typically small relative to the first-order component $\theta_{h1}\delta+\theta_{h2}^{\prime}z\,\delta$.
-An exception is unemployment, where medium-horizon scaled responses differ more visibly.
+Substituting (\ref{eq:emp.IRF}), we can further calculate the scaled responses as $\theta_{h1}\sigma_{MP} + \theta_{h2}^{\prime}\, z \sigma_{MP} + k\,\theta_{h3}\,\sigma_{MP}^2.$ If the IRF is linear in the shock size, i.e., $\theta_{h3}=0$, these scaled responses should coincide across $k$.
+Otherwise, the scaled impulse responses should differ, and the larger the higher-order effects, the greater the divergence across $k$.
+Figure~\ref{fig:irf.high.order} plots the scaled impulse response estimates where the state variables are fixed at their steady-state values $z_{ss}=(0,0).$ Differences across $k$ are comparatively small for industrial production and CPI, but more pronounced for unemployment at medium horizons and for the federal funds rate at short-to-medium horizons.
+This pattern is consistent with the estimated quadratic coefficients (see the Online Appendix).